 This section describes the factors that inform the asset allocation process, specifically, the time horizon, liquidity constraints, risk tolerance, and income distribution needs.
-All of these factors are incorporated in the asset allocation process which is described in more detail in this section.
-Asset allocation is the primary determinant of investment results, accounting for more than 85 percent of variations in performance.
+The first step in this process is to review the cash flows and liquidity needs of the Pool.
+This review results in the division of the Pool into four segments based on the investment time horizon and informs the investment strategy decision for each segment.